driesbenoit/ugent-doc/README.md

 * `sftitles=x`, where x is either
   * `true`: the titlepage and all titles (chapters, sections, etc.) are typeset in sans serif, regular text in serif/roman (default)
   * `false`: the entire document is typeset in serif/roman

+Note that the options for the underlying article or report class can still be passed in the usual way.

 License
 =======